-Course number : 3503 Length: semester Prerequisites: 80% or Higher in Honors Biotechnology I and Teacher Recommendation Grade: 11-12
+Course number: 3503 Length: semester

+Prerequisites: Completion of Honors Biotechnology and Teacher Recommendation

-Honors Biotechnology II is an advanced course which expands student skills and knowledge obtained in Honors Biotechnology I. Students work with the instructor to research case studies then develop and implement Standard Laboratory Operating Procedures (SLOP).
+Honors Biotechnology II is an Independent Study course which expands student skills and knowledge obtained in Honors Biotechnology to develop their own research projects utilizing DNA, protein, and cell technologies.
+Students work with the instructor to research and develop an independent project timeline and budget, then develop and implement Standard Operating Procedures (SOP) for their project.
 This course contains extensive lab work and frequent absences may hinder progress.
 Time management, initiative, organization, and self-motivation are critical to the success of this course.